netdata/netdata/health/notifications/alerta/README.md

 > **Note** This script will send 3 alarms.
 > Alerta will not show the alerts in the main page, because last alarm is "CLEAR".
 > To see the test alarms, you need to select "closed" alarms in the top-right lookup.
->A little change in `alarm-notify.sh` that let us test each state one by one will be useful.

 For more information see the [Alerta documentation](https://docs.alerta.io)